 Master of Science Degree in Chemistry

 The Master of Science program in chemistry offers students the opportunity to complete graduate studies in analytical chemistry, biochemistry, inorganic chemistry, environmental chemistry, organic chemistry, or physical chemistry.
 Course work in the program, except in unusual circumstances, cannot begin until the student has an undergraduate grade point average of 3.0 or higher.
 The Master of Science degree in chemistry requires completion of a total of 30 credits (or approximately 10 courses) with a "B" or better average.
 Of the required courses, upto two courses may be undergraduate chemistry courses (must be at the 300 or above level) and upto two courses may be graduate courses in related areas (e.g., computer science, physics, biology, etc.).
 However, not more than three courses or 9 credits may be from non-graduate chemistry courses.
 In addition, two courses may be transferred from another University.
 All requirements must be completed within a six-year period.
-There are two tracks for the Master of Science degree in Chemistry: thesis track and comprehensive exam track.
+There are three tracks for the Master of Science degree in Chemistry: thesis track, comprehensive exam track, and the professional science masters track.
 No matter which track is taken, all students in the program must complete the following six core courses with a "B" or better average.

 Core courses are offered on a two-year rotating schedule.
 In addition, one or two elective courses are offered each semester, and topics vary according to a five-year rotating schedule.

 (Click here to view the current 5 year graduate course schedule)

 To view recent graduate course syllabi, click here.